 Figure 1.
+Estimated Real Annual Growth in North Korea's GDP

+1986-2007

+Figure 2.
+North Korea's Industrial Structure

+Figure 3.
+Foreign Direct Investment Flows and Stocks in the DPRK,

+1987-2006

+Figure 4.
+North Korean Imports of Merchandise by Major Country of Source,

+1994-2007

+Figure 5.
+North Korean Exports of Merchandise by Major Country of

+Destination, 1994-2007

-Real Annual Growth in North Korea's GDP 1986-2006 with 2007 Estimate Figure 2.
-North Korea's Industrial Structure Figure 3.
-Foreign Direct Investment Flows and Stocks in the DPRK, 1987-2006 Figure 4.
-North Korean Imports of Merchandise by Major Country of Source, 1994-2006 Figure 5.
-North Korean Exports of Merchandise by Major Country of Destination, 1994-2006 List of Tables Table 1.
-North Korean Trade by Selected Trading Partner Selected Years, 1994-2007 Table 2.
-North Korea: Total Net Receipts by Major Source/Donor, 2000-2006 Table 3.
-North Korea: Net Official Development Assistance by Major Source/Donor, 1999-2006 Table 4.
-Economic Aid and Other Official Flows From South Korea to North Korea, 2000-2004 and Total 1995 to 2004 Table 5.
-U.S. Trade by Commodity With the Democratic People's Republic of Korea (North Korea) in 2004-2006 Table 6.
-U.S. Merchandise Exports, Imports, and Trade Balances with North Korea, 1990-2007 Table 7.
-South Korean Merchandise Trade with North Korea, 1990-2007 39 Table 8.
-China's Merchandise Trade with the DPRK, 1995-2007 Table 9.
+List of Tables

+Table 1.
+Estimated North Korean Trade by Selected Trading Partner, Selected Years, 1994-2007 25 Table 2.
+North Korea: Total Net Receipts by Major Source/Donor, 2000-2006 30 Table 3.
+North Korea: Net Official Development Assistance by Major Source/Donor (Excluding Russia, South Korea, and China), 1999-2006 3 32 Table 4.
+Economic Aid and Other Official Flows From South Korea to North Korea, 2000-2004 and Total 1995 to 2004 33 Table 5.
+U.S. Trade by Commodity With the Democratic People's Republic of Korea (North Korea) in 2004-2006 39 Table 6.
+U.S. Merchandise Exports, Imports, and Trade Balances with North Korea, 1990-2007 40 Table 7.
+South Korean Merchandise Trade with North Korea, 1990-2007 43 Table 8.
+China's Merchandise Trade with the DPRK, 1995-2007 45 Table 9.
 Japan's Merchandise Trade with the DPRK, 1994-2007 Table 10.
-Russia's Merchandise Trade with the DPRK, 1994-2006 Table 11.
-Major Priorities and Bargaining Chips by Country in the Six-Party Talks with North Korea
+Russia's Merchandise Trade with the DPRK, 1994-2006 5 50 Table 11.
+Major Priorities and Bargaining Chips by Country in the Six-Party Talks with North Korea 57

-The North Korean Economy: Background and Policy Analysis
+The North Korean Economy: Leverage and Policy Analysis

-Major Points
+Major Points and Recent Developments

-- The economy of the DPRK (North Korea) is one of the few levers the countries can use to induce Pyongyang to abandon its nuclear program. - The economy of the DPRK is in dire straits with a sizable share of its population on the edge of starvation and in need of outside food aid.
-In 2008, Pyongyang is placing more emphasis on feeding its people. - China and South Korean investments and trade with the DPRK are helping the country to secure needed imports of energy, food, and machinery for factories.
-North Korea's trade deficit is being financed primarily through foreign aid, investments, and remittances from overseas workers, as well as through various illicit activities. - Other than recent financial sanctions, economic sanctions appear to have had little effect on the Pyongyang regime because China, Russia, South Korea, and other nations continue to trade and provide assistance to the DPRK.
-A fall of the Kim Jong-il regime seems unlikely at this time. - Economic reforms ("adjustments") in the DPRK are gradually being implemented, but the pace is slow and reversals of reform measures are frequent. - A February 2007 Six-Party Agreement calls for providing fuel and eventual normalizing of relations with the DPRK in response to specific actions by Pyongyang in regard to its nuclear program.
-The DPRK also is anxious to be removed from the U.S. list of terrorist countries and to conclude a peace treaty to formally end the Korean War. - The Bush Administration in 2008 seems more amenable than in the past toward securing a settlement of some kind with the DPRK. - Options for Congress include increasing its role in the Six-Party Talks through oversight, hearings, legislation, and policy discussions with the Executive Branch; continuing with the status quo (what has become primarily a State Department effort) including an emphasis on human rights, non-proliferation, and actions to counter illicit activities; or to take a more rigid stance toward Pyongyang until it fulfills its commitments under the 2007 Six-Party Agreement.
+- The economy of the DPRK (North Korea) is one of the few policy levers that countries can use to induce Pyongyang to abandon its nuclear program. - The economy of the DPRK is in dire straits with a considerable share of its population on the edge of starvation and in need of outside food aid.
+In 2008, Pyongyang is placing more emphasis on feeding its people.
+This likely is one reason that North Korea has been more cooperative in disclosing and ending its nuclear weapons program. - China and South Korean investments and trade with the DPRK are helping the country to secure needed imports of energy, food, and machinery for factories.
+North Korea's trade deficit is being financed primarily through foreign aid, investments, and remittances from overseas workers, as well as through various illicit activities. - Other than recent financial sanctions, economic sanctions appear to have had little effect on the Pyongyang regime because China, Russia, South Korea, and other nations have traded and provided assistance to the DPRK, and the Kim Jong-il regime seems willing to allow starvation rather than open the country to outsiders.
+A fall of the Kim Jong-il regime seems unlikely at this time, although pressures apparently are building in some quarters in North Korea to look beyond the aging leader Kim. - Economic reforms ("adjustments") in the DPRK are gradually being implemented, but the pace is slow and reversals of reform measures are frequent. - A February 2007 Six-Party Agreement calls for providing fuel and eventual normalizing of relations with the DPRK in response to specific actions by Pyongyang in regard to its nuclear program.